Your Profession, Your Future, Your Voice

 For several years, the name of the group was felt to be confusing and not representative of the scope of the group’s ambitions.
 After consultation, the name was changed to ‘Early Careers’ in 2020.

 The Early Careers Special Interest Group (SIG) is a space for archaeologists in the early stages of their own career pathways to come together to support one another, share their experiences and amplify their own voices.
-Together, with the group’s committee, the group will work to ensure that our members are represented at Advisory Council and that the needs and concerns of early career professionals are heard.
+Together, with the group’s committee, the group will work to ensure that our members are represented at Advisory Council and that the needs and concerns of early career members are heard.
 We also hope to provide a platform to share information and opportunities that will support early career professionals, students and those contemplating a career in archaeology and associated fields.

 Who does the group represent?